AR-Student824/divvyrblog/app/pages/posts/grabbing-meta-tags.md

 ## Method 2: Use Cheerio
 RemiixInc explains this pretty well on [this](https://dev.to/remiix/getting-website-meta-tags-with-node-js-1li5) post on his blog, but I'll explain it simply.
-You can a JavaScript module named "Cheerio" which turns HTML elements into JSON, and you can find the meta tags using it.
+You can use a JavaScript module named "Cheerio" which turns HTML elements into JSON, and you can find the meta tags using it.
 Here's an example:
 ```
 import { load } from 'cheerio';